Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Introduction

+There are also other possibilities for including the spherical nature of the Earth in NN-based weather prediction models.
+Most of the currently best-performing models use either transformer-based methods \citep{bi2022panguweather} or graph neural networks (GNNs) \citep{keisler_forecasting_2022, lam2023graphcast}.
+The approaches with GNNs consider the spherical nature of the earth via mapping into an abstract feature space on an icosahedral grid \citep{keisler_forecasting_2022}, or on grids on a multi-mesh representation \citep{lam2023graphcast}.
+The transformer architecture of \citet{bi2022panguweather} uses a "3D Earth-specific transformer".
+In practice, the spherical nature is dealt with an Earth-specific positional bias in the transformer.

+A drop-in replacement for convolution layers is presented in \citet{esteves2023scaling}.
+They use a highly optimized form of spherical convolution based on spherical harmonics, and showed it can successfully be integrated into ML models for weather forecasting, having a skill comparable to state-of-the-art architectures.

 In this paper, we present an alternative approach to incorporate the spherical nature of the Earth into CNNs.
-We use a technique called spherical convolution, which has previously been proposed for classification tasks on 360$^{\circ}$-images \citep{coors_spherenet_2018}.
-Additionally, we test two different approaches of including information of the hemispheres into our networks.
-All these approaches can be seen as variantd of ``informed machine learning'' \citep{von_rueden_informed_2020}, in which prior knowledge is included into the machine-learning pipeline.
-In our case, the prior knowledge is that the Earth is spherical (in contrast to the regular data that we provide), and that the dynamics of the two hemispheres are - to some extent- ``flipped'' relative to each other.
+We use the SphereNet architecture, which has previously been proposed for classification tasks on 360$^{\circ}$-images \citep{coors_spherenet_2018}.
+Additionally, we test two different approaches for including information on the characteristics of the two hemispheres into our networks.
+All these approaches can be seen as variants of ``informed machine learning'' \citep{von_rueden_informed_2020, kashinath2021physics}, in which prior knowledge is included into the machine-learning pipeline.
+In our case, the prior knowledge is that the Earth is spherical (in contrast to the regular data that we provide), and that the dynamics of the two hemispheres are -- to some extent -- ``flipped'' relative to each other.
 This information is directly encoded into the structure of the neural network.